fkbenjamin/BlockChainIntro/README.md

 In this case the chain of miner **A** was faster in mining new blocks and all miners who receive this broadcasted version of the blockchain will continue to work on it.
 Miner **B** was *"unlucky"* and his version will be disregarded.
 He will receive no reward and has to continue to work on the version of miner **A**.

+To make you understand why this makes cheating really hard, let's try to cheat!
+Let's say that **A**lice did send 1 *million* ETH to **B**ob in block #4.
+Back then she didn't know that ETH will be worth that much money one day.
+She wishes that this transaction would never have happened.
+She figures out that if she just mines her *own* block #4 without the transaction and broadcasts it to all other miners, they might continue to work on her branch and she would be rich.
+Let's have a look at how this would look like.

 # Wallets and Smart contracts
 So **A**lice wants to send some ETH to **B**ob.
 But how does she or the blockchain know who **B**ob is on the network?
 If you have an account at a regular bank, you usually get an *IBAN (International Bank Account Number)*, that you can give to people so they know where to send money.